openstack/kolla/doc/vagrant-dev-env.rst

 a folder shared between **all** nodes and the hypervisor.
 This mapping is lost after reboots, so make sure to use the command ``vagrant reload <node>`` when reboots are required.
-Having this shared folder provides a method to supply a different docker binary to the cluster.
+Having this shared folder provides a method to supply a different Docker binary to the cluster.
 The shared folder is also used to store the docker-registry files, so they are save from destructive operations like ``vagrant destroy``.